 Developing a campaign structure grid

 These are spreadsheets that block out campaign structure and different campaign settings including ads sets, the budgets for each campaign, and more.
-They’re basically a blueprint of the entire launch.
+They are basically a blueprint of the entire launch strategy.

 Here’s what one section of a campaign structure grid might look like: